-Saint Gobain Isover, Knauf Insulation, Rockwool, Superglass and Ursa.
+Saint Gobain Isover, Knauf Insulation, Rockwool and Superglass.
 See here for further details

 What is mineral wool?

-Mineral wool is a non-metallic, inorganic product manufactured from a carefully controlled mix of raw materials, mainly comprising either rock or silica which are heated to a high temperature until molten.
-The molten glass or rock is then spun and formed into a flexible, fibrous mat for further processing into finished products.
+Mineral wool is a non-metallic, inorganic product manufactured from a carefully controlled mix of raw materials, mainly comprising either stone or silica which are heated to a high temperature until molten.
+The molten glass or stone is then spun and formed into a flexible, fibrous mat for further processing into finished products.